 I may, in this place record the result of my experience the present year in hilling corn.
-About 1.4 of my crop was ploughin order to see and learn the more during ed, in consequence of its being overrun with grass.
+About 1-4 of my crop was ploughed, in consequence of its being overrun with grass.
 My neighbors insisted upon the necessity of it to support the stalk, or as one of my black men expressed it, to expert the corn."
 From the diversity of soil I am unable to come to any conclusion respecting the difference in vigor of growth between that ploughed, and that cultivated with flukes only; but am satisfied, the quantity was not increased by the former process, which necessarily exacted additional labor.
 As to hilling the corn affording it any support, I am satisfied of its inefficacy.
-The corn that was plough. ed was more prostrated by winds than the other-a result to be attributed, possible to its more exposed situation, for I do not imagine either mode of culture rentram (1816) was a deep red, and was the ders it less obnoxious to the effects of high winds.
+The corn that was plough. ed was more prostrated by winds than the other-a result to be attributed, possible to its more exposed situation, for I do not imagine either mode of culture rentram (1816) was a deep red, and was the ders it less ohnoxious to the effects of